linuxforphp/flare-smart-contracts/deployment/chain-config/README.md

       "fAssetSymbol": "FXRP",
       "fAssetDecimals": 6,
       "dummyFAssetMinterMax": 7000000000,
-      "initialPrice": 0
+      "initialPriceUSD5Dec": 0
   },
 ```

-- `fAssetName` - FAsset name
+- `fAssetName` -
+    Full Fasset name

-- `fAssetSymbol` - Fasset symbol
+- `fAssetSymbol` -
+    Fasset symbol

-- `fAssetDecimals` - number of decimals
+- `fAssetDecimals` -
+    Number of decimals

-- `dummyFAssetMinterMax` - maximal amount that can be minted (integer numbers including decimals.
+- `dummyFAssetMinterMax` -
+    Maximal amount that can be minted (integer numbers including decimals.
 Eg. if `fAssetDecimals` equals 3, then for 3 currency units we write `1000`)

+- `initialPriceUSD5Dec` -
-- `initialPrice` - price in dollars.
+    Initial price in dollars.
 The convention is that prices are posted with 5 decimals, so 1$ = 100000 // TODO

 # Comments on parameters